 The story of the rich man and Lazaros is a window through which we get a glimpse of the eternal state of our souls and the life that continues beyond what we can experience in this world.
-The Lord does not call it a parable because it is a story with real people and events, not just symbolic elements.
-In the story, the rich man wears expensive clothes, dresses like a king, and throws exquisite parties every day.
+Jesus does not call it a parable because it is a story with real people and events, not just symbolic elements.
+In the story, there is a rich man who wears expensive clothes, dresses like a king, and throws exquisite parties every day.
 From a worldly perspective, he has it all.
 He is healthy, wealthy, and surrounded by people celebrating daily.
+He feels loved and has no need for anything material.

 However, in the same place where this is taking place, just on the other side of the mansion's walls, there is a beggar named Lazaros.
-In sharp contrast to the rich man, Lazaros lacks all things of this world; he is poor, sick, and alone.
+In sharp contrast to the rich man, Lazaros lacks all things of this world.
+He is poor, sick, and alone.
+He feels abandoned.
+There is no one to help him or care for him.
 The only company he has is of the street dogs licking his wounds.
 This story takes place in two contrasting worlds, two opposite lives.
-The Lord gives us the picture of their lives in this world, which is temporary, and then He opens up the eternal window, giving us the reality of the world to come, of the life that never ends.
+Jesus gives us a picture of their lives in this world, which is temporary.
+Then, He opens the eternal window, giving us the reality of the world to come, that is, of the life that never ends.

-The rich man and Lazaros die, and their roles and places are reversed.
+Both the rich man and Lazaros die, and in the spiritual world, their roles and places are reversed.
 The rich man finds himself in a place of distress, poverty, spiritual sickness, and loneliness.
-Lazaros, on the other hand, finds himself in a place of comfort.
-He is on the other side and now separated not by a wall but by an abyss.
-Lazaros is no longer poor, sick, or alone; he is resting, as we pray in the memorial services, "in a place of light, in a place of green pasture, in a place of refreshment, from where pain and sorrow and mourning have fled away."
+Lazaros, on the other hand, finds himself in a place of comfort, joy, and love.
+He is on the other side now.
+He separated from the rich man no longer by a wall but by an abyss.
+Lazaros is no longer poor, sick, or alone, but he is resting, as we pray in the memorial services, "in a place of light, in a place of green pasture, in a place of refreshment, from where pain and sorrow and mourning have fled away."

-The Lord tells us that Lazaros is in the company of Abraham, the Father of the Faith, in the Jewish and Christian traditions.
+Jesus tells us that Lazaros is in the company of Abraham, the Father of the Faith, in the Jewish and Christian traditions.
 They are together because even in his previous state of poverty and sickness, Lazaros had faith in God.
-In his earthly life, the poor man lacked all things of this world, but he did not lack trust in God - and now he encounters the love of God for which he longed.
+In his earthly life, the poor man lacked all things of this world, but he did not lack trust in God.
+Now, he encounters the love of God for which he longed.

-On the other hand, during his earthly life the rich man only had faith in himself and his riches.
+On the other hand, during his earthly life, the rich man only had faith in himself and his riches.
 Saint Cyril of Alexandria says that the rich man had been crueler than the dogs because he felt no sympathy or compassion for Lazaros but was completely unmerciful.
 He had turned away from the love of God, and he only loved the things of this world.
 Now, he finds himself anguished.
 The love of God, which brings light and refreshment when we open ourselves to Him, is otherwise experienced by those who reject Him as an unwelcome light.
 God still loves, but the rich man has closed himself to the love of God.
 Now that the veil of this life is taken away, and he can no longer ignore the presence of the love of God, the rich man finds himself anguished by that divine love.